DHTC-Tools/ATLAS/Complete Consistency Check/README.md

 GENERIC:
 --------
 Download `ccc_generic.py`.
 Before attempting to run the script, CCC requires the dq2 clients to be set up, the `RUCIO_ACCOUNT` environment variable set, and a valid proxy.
 See `ccc_wrapper.sh` for an example on how to set this up on a machine with CVMFS.
+The user that runs the script needs the ability to stat files in the filesystem to discover their size.
 ```
 Usage: ./ccc_generic.py [-o output_dir] [-m min_age] [-c storage_dump_command | -f storage_dump_file ]  storage_root site
    storage_root: Root directory of your storage